polyavi/battleShips/README.md

 * Game adjustments:
   - Game with more than 2 players
-  - Size and shape of the map according to number of players
+  - New size and shape of the map - Done
-  - Number of power-ups according to number of players
-  - Players start positions
+  - Players start positions - Done
-  - New map images
+  - New map images - Done
   - New ship images
   - Mine images
   - Power-up images

 * New rules:
-  - Player starts with ship placed in the center of their section
+  - Player starts with ship placed in the center of their section - Done
-  - Player has monitions (number of shots they can make)
+  - Player has monitions (number of shots they can make) - Done
   - Player can:
-    - Move ships
+    - Move ship - Done
-    - Colect power-ups (players can see where the power-ups are)
+    - Colect power-ups (players can see where the power-ups are) - Done
-    - Atack other ships untill out of monitions
+    - Atack other ships untill out of monitions - Done

   - Ships have:
-    - Life/size (number of hits they can take before sinking)
+    - Life (number of hits they can take before sinking) - Done
-    - Speed (number of steps in 1 sec)
+    - Speed (number of steps in 1 sec) - Done
-    - Range (max distance they can fire)
+    - Range (max distance they can fire) - Done

   - Power-ups:
-    - Speed power-up : increaces speed x2
+    - Speed power-up : increaces speed by 1 - Done
-    - Range power-up : increaces reange by 1
+    - Range power-up : increaces reange by 1 - Done
-    - Monitions : adds additional monitions
+    - Monitions : adds additional monitions - Done
     - Reveal map: shows all mines and traps for 2 min
-    - Life power-up : fills ship's life
+    - Life power-up : fills ship's life  - Done
     - The number of power-ups is calculated according to players number
     - After a power-up is colected it apears again on different place after 1 min